nelsonchui/demo_appengine/README.md

 Images folder : ./image/*.jpg (5 image files)
 Deployment yaml : app.yaml

+Edit app.js math.random() parameter if you want to display different number of images.

 To deploy this to your GCP project.
 1. Signon your GCP account.
 2. git clone https://github.com/nelsonchui/demo_appengine